Widget Guide

 Widgets are interactive components designed to display data visually.
 They enable real-time monitoring and historical data analysis, providing valuable insights through customizable dashboards.
 Widgets can be tailored to meet specific requirements, making them essential tools for data-driven decision-making.

-Magistrala offers a variety of widgets, including charts, data cards, gauges, maps and control elements:
+Magistrala offers a variety of widgets, including charts, data cards, gauges, maps, and control elements:

 - Timeseries Charts: